StanChart sidesteps shareholders pay backlash

 UK shareholders are taking a stand against pay at top firms in what has been dubbed a "shareholder spring".

-The backlash prompted the departure of insurer Aviva's (AV.L) CEO Andrew Moss on Tuesday, while more than a quarter of voters at Barclays (BARC.L) voted against its pay plan.
+The backlash prompted the departure of insurer Aviva's CEO Andrew Moss on Tuesday, while more than a quarter of voters at Barclays voted against its pay plan.